dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 Clustering Liferay
 ==================
-At this point, reader should be familiar with the basics of docker-compose.yml syntax and how the different services were built.
-A pertinent question would be: what's the way to create a liferay cluster?
+At this point, reader should be familiar with the basics of ``docker-compose.yml`` syntax and how the different services are declared.
+A pertinent question would be: **how to create a liferay cluster?**

 Intuitively, the answer to this question might look like this: *add more liferay service instances and cluster them*.
 Being this a reasonable answer, the devil is in the details.
 Perhaps reader is more familiar with the last part of the sentence ("... cluster them") as this requires things like configuring cluster link, sharing the DB or the documents & media storage across all nodes in the cluster.
 However, the first part of the sentence ("add more service instances...") may look a bit undefined.